w3f/polkadot-wiki/docs/maintain/maintain-guides-best-practices-to-avoid-slashes.md

 ## Equivocation
 Equivocation events can occur when a validator produces two or more of the same block, under this condition it is referred to as a BABE equivocation.
 Equivocation may also occur when a validator signs two or more of the same consensus vote, under this condition it is referred to as a GRANDPA Equivocation.
 Equivocations usually occur when there is the existence of duplicate signing keys that reside on the validator host.
 If keys are never duplicated the probability of an equivocation slash decreases to near 0.
+Check the  Wiki section on [Equivocation](../learn/learn-staking-advanced.md#equivocation) to learn more about its specifics.

 The following are scenarios that build towards slashes under equivocation:
 1. Cloning a server i.e. copying all contents when migrating to new hardware.
 This action should be avoided.
 If an image is desired, it should be taken before keys are generated.
 2. High Availability (HA) Systems – Equivocation can occur if there are any concurrent operations either when a failed server restarts or if there’s a false positive event resulting in both servers being online at the same time.
 HA systems are to be treated with extreme caution and are not advised.